Paul di Giacomo

-Paul Di Giacomo (born 30 June 1982, in Glasgow) is a Scottish footballer.
-He began his career at Kilmarnock, before dropping into the Scottish Football League First Division with Airdrie United and then Ross County.
+Paul Di Giacomo (born 30 June 1982) is a Scottish footballer.
+He began his career at Kilmarnock, before dropping into the Scottish Football League First Division with Airdrie United to move closer to his partner at the time who had just had a boy named Thomas, then Ross County.
 He also had loan spells from Kilmarnock with Stirling Albion and Partick Thistle.

 Career

 As a striker who can also play on the wing, Di Giacomo made his Kilmarnock debut in a 1–0 defeat of St Mirren in July 2000.
 He was loaned to Stirling Albion for part of the 2004–05 season.
 He again went out on loan in August 2007, this time to Partick Thistle.
 At Partick he scored twice; once against Berwick Rangers in a Challenge Cup tie and once against future club Greenock Morton in the league.
 He was released by the Rugby Park side in June 2008 and a week later was snapped up by Scottish First Division side Airdrie United.
 He moved to Ross County on 1 June 2009.

 Di Giacomo scored on his debut for Ross County against his old club Airdrie United in the opening game of the 09/10 season.
-He continued his good start to the opening season with a goal against Inverness CT.
+He continued his good start to the opening season with a goal against Inverness Caledonian Thistle.

 He joined Greenock Morton in June 2011, and scored four goals on his debut against Stranraer in the Challenge Cup.
 On 1 May 2012, Di Giacomo confirmed that he would leave the club at the end of the season to go part-time.
 In July 2012, he signed for former club Airdrie United.
 His contract with Airdrie United was terminated by mutual consent in April 2013.

 He retired from football in 2013 and is now the head of academy at Kilmarnock.